Fun bootcamp warm ups are crucial to the success of your group fitness business for many reasons.

 - Side to Side Squats: These are very similar to lateral lunges, but use the glutes more.
 Stand upright with feet together and hands held together.
 Take a large step to the right and then squat down, your left leg should straighten out as you do so.
 Return to the starting position and then repeat with your right leg.

-The formula is fairly straight forward, find a fun cardio-based exercise/drill to start things off.
+Fun bootcamp warm ups are fairly straight forward.
+Find a fun cardio-based exercise/drill to start things off.
 Then go into a few mobility drills that echo what you will be doing in the regular session.
-Make sure that the game you are using is simple to do (no complex rules) and is not too difficult.
+Make sure that the ice breaker drill, game or team activity you are using is simple to do (no complex rules) and is not too difficult.

 If you can do that, then your sessions will improve dramatically.
 No injuries, well warmed-up and happy clients.
 Perfect!
 And like I said earlier, the best warm up for bootcamp are the ones packed with fun and variety.